 You can use the Select (V) tool to draw a rectangle that selects multiple markups at once.
 The direction the rectangle is drawn in changes what’s selected.
 Drawing from left to right selects all the markups that are contained within the rectangle, while drawing from right to left selects everything intersected by and within the rectangle.

-The Lasso tool is a common tool you may be familiar with using in other programs.
-It allows you to quickly make a free-form selection.
-Revu for Mac’s Lasso traces a dotted line from the point where you began drawing to your cursor, and automatically closes when you release the mouse button.
+The Lasso tool allows you to make a free-form selection.
+The Lasso traces a dotted line from the point where you began drawing to your cursor, and automatically closes when you release the mouse button.

 To use the Lasso tool: